ChristopherA/TokenEthics/docs/README.md

 ### Our Advance Readings

-We used a *[Google Doc](https://docs.google.com/document/d/1rFwP_0LvAwo17ZI80jn_vE68NjrNxKrBSRPRuTEz678)* for advance readings and to share notes before our Salon event.
+We used a *[Shared Google Doc on #TokenEthics](https://docs.google.com/document/d/1rFwP_0LvAwo17ZI80jn_vE68NjrNxKrBSRPRuTEz678)* for advance readings and to share notes before our Salon event.

 ### What communities were represented at the first Salon?